Chaudhry Abdul Rehman Khan: Biography

-Chaudhary Rana Muhammad Abdul Rehman Khan was the son of Chaudhary Ameer Muhammad Khan, and was born in Rahon Jullunder and was the chief of the Ghorewaha Rajput tribe.
+Chaudhary Rana Muhammad Abdul Rehman Khan was the son of Chaudhary Ameer Muhammad Khan, and was born in Rahon Jullunder.
+He was the Chief of the Ghorewaha Rajput tribe.
 He completed his primary education from Jullunder.
-Khan became the Rana of Rahon and MLA after the death of Chaudhary Jang Baz Khan who was his elder brother.
+Khan became the Rana of Rahon and MLA after the death of Chaudhary Jang Baz Khan who was his elder brother and previous Rana of Rahon.
 He was elected a member of the Punjab Legislative Assembly from Jullunder for the first time in 1927, and remained a member of that assembly having won successive elections till 19 March 1945.
+Khan helped develop Rahon by giving the fort of Rana Udho to build one of the first schools of Rahon and funded the first train station of Rahon.

-After independence in 1947, Khan moved to Pakistan and settled initially in Minchanabad, Bahawal Nagar, and subsequently in Rehmanabad Khanqa Dogran.
+After independence in 1947, Khan moved to Pakistan and settled in Minchanabad, Bahawalnagar.
+He died in 1952.
+He is buried in Miani Sahib in Lahore.
+His closest companion is Malik Wazir Khan in Rahon.
+Wazir Khan's family settled in Hafizabad near Khanqah Dogran.

-His closest companion is Malik wazir khan in Rahon.
-Wazir khan's family settled in Hafizabad near khanqah dogran.
+Rana Fazlur Rehman Mahmood was his eldest son.
+He trained to become a lawyer, and settled the family in Rehmanabad near Khanqa Dogran where he remained active in politics and community life of Rehmanabad.

-His daughter Apa Nisar Fatima went on to serve as a minister in the government of General Zia Ul Haq.
-Ahsan Iqbal is his maternal grandson.
+Khan's daughter Apa Nisar Fatima went on to serve as an MNA in the government of General Zia Ul Haq.
+Ahsan Iqbal and Barrister Mujtaba Jamal are his maternal grandsons.
+Barrister Mujtaba Jamal is active in politics in Rehmanabad, taking after Rana Fazlur Rehman Mahmood.